georg-wenzel/ml-data-smell-detection/README.md

 username: root
 password: root
 ```
+Keep in mind that while these agents model the agents evaluated in the thesis itself, they are not the same agents, and as such may perform slightly better or worse.
+For example, the LSTM agent within this implementation seems to be able to better classify dates with spelled out months than the agent evaluated within the thesis.
+However, agents performing slightly worse in some regards is also a possibility.

 This implementation is meant to be used on a private network.
 If you wish to make this application publically available, consider following the Django deployment checklist (https://docs.djangoproject.com/en/3.2/howto/deployment/checklist/) to avoid any security complications.
 # ML Data Smell Analysis

 ## Folder Structure<a name="folders"></a>